$\Lambda$CDM is alive and well: Abstract

 \section{Abstract}

 Despite its successes, the $\Lambda$CDM model faces several tensions with recent cosmological data and their increased accuracy.
-The mismatch between the values of the Hubble constant $H_0$ obtained from direct distance ladder measurements and from the cosmic microwave background (CMB) is the most statistically significant, but the amplitude of the matter fluctuations is also regarded as a serious concern, leading to the investigation of a plethora of models.
-Here, we examined the situation from a different perspective.
-We first show that the combination of several recent measurements from local probes leads to a tight constraint on the present-day matter density $\Omega_M$ as well as on the amplitude of the matter fluctuations, both acceptably consistent with the values inferred from the CMB.
-Secondly, we show that the data on cosmic chronometers allow to derive an accurate value of the Hubble constant $H_0$ for $\Lambda$CDM models: $H_0 = 67.4 \pm 1.34$ km/s/Mpc.
-This necessarily implies that, if we assume the $\Lambda$CDM model to be true, some determinations of the local value of $H_0$ are biased.
-Considering a bias on the Hubble constant as a nuisance parameter within $\Lambda$CDM, we examine such a ``$\Lambda$CDM$+ H_0$ has none and settles on $H_0 \sim 67 $ km/s/Mpc.
-We conclude that a standard $\Lambda$CDM model with an unknown bias in the Cepheids distance calibration represents a model that reaches a remarkable agreement, statistically better than previously proposed extensions for which such a comparison can be performed.
+The mismatch between the values of the Hubble constant $H_0$ obtained from {some} direct distance ladder measurements and from the cosmic microwave background (CMB) is the most statistically significant, but the amplitude of the matter fluctuations is also regarded as a serious concern, leading to the investigation of a plethora of alternative models.

+Here, we examine the situation from a different perspective.
+We first show that the combination of several recent measurements from local probes leads to a tight constraint on the present-day matter density $\Omega_m$ as well as on the amplitude of the matter fluctuations, both acceptably consistent with the values inferred from the CMB.
+Secondly, we address the Hubble tension by assuming that some determinations of the value of $H_0$ are possibly biased.
+We treat such a bias as a nuisance parameter within $\Lambda$CDM and we examine such ``$\Lambda$CDM$+$ $H_0$ bias'' models on the same statistical grounds as alternative cosmological models.
+A bias in Planck or in SH0ES produces similar improvements.
+However we show that a bias in the Cepheids calibration produces improvements in terms of $\Delta AIC$ that supersede existing extended models proposed up to now.
+In a third step, we show that the value of $\Omega_m$ we obtained from our RSD, Pantheon+ and 3$\times$2pt from DES, combined with SH0ES determination of $H_0$, leads to a {precise determination} of the density parameter of the Universe $\omega_m = 0.1753 \pm 0.0069$.
+This measurement provides an additional low-redshift test for cosmological models by comparing it to the preferred value derived from the CMB.
+From this test, most $\Lambda$CDM extensions seem to be confronted with a new tension as many of them cluster around $\omega_m = 0.14$, while there is no tension with a local $H_0 \sim 67 $ km/s/Mpc.
+We conclude that a standard $\Lambda$CDM model with an unknown bias in the Cepheids distance calibration represents a model that reaches a remarkable agreement, statistically better than previously proposed extensions without bias for which such a comparison can be performed.